BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### ASSESSMENT
 * Can products be tested hardware independently?
-- There is a hardware independent test environment. (no, for some projects, for half the projects, yes)
+  - There is a hardware independent test environment.
-- There is a test software for each product. (no, for some projects, for half the projects, yes)
+  - There is a test software for each product.
 * Can products be updated subsequently after rollout?
-- The company stores all relevant HW and SW versions for each product. (no, for some projects, for half the projects, yes)
+  - The company stores all relevant HW and SW versions for each product.
-- Update infrastructure is planned for every project. (no, for some projects, for half the projects, yes)
+  - Update infrastructure is planned for every project.
   - Environment to test older software version is implemented.
-- Penetration testers check new found hazards in older versions, too.
+  - Penetration testers check newly found hazards in older versions, too.
 * Can results from penetration tests be reused?
-- Results from penetration tests are documented for every version. (no, for some projects, for half the projects, yes)
+  - Results from penetration tests are documented for every version.
-- Penetration test results are taken into consideration during the planning process. (no, for some projects, for half the projects, yes)
+  - Penetration test results are taken into consideration during the planning process.
 * Is security already implemented into the lifecycle?
-- In project planning, risk assessments are drawn from other projects. (no, for some projects, for half the projects, yes)
+  - In project planning, risk assessments are drawn from other projects.
-- Penetration test results will be included in each project. (no, for some projects, for half the projects, yes)
+  - Penetration test results will be included in each project.
-- Every employee has access to a common training in IT-Security and Functional Safety. (none, a small percentage, half the employees, all)
+  - Every employee has access to a common training in IT-Security and functional safety.
   - No product is rolled out without thorough penetration testing.

 ##### RESULTS
 * Possibility to test products independently of their hardware
 * Possibility to conduct follow up tests for new security vulnerabilities for every product
-* Always up to date Security standards
+* Always up to date security standards
 * Outline of the individual steps of penetration testing within the project's lifecycle
 * Guideline on appropriate methods for processing the feedback of penetration tests